w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

 * provide names to help users understand the purpose and intent of interactive user interface components
-* design user interfaces that allow to position labels where users expect them, for example
+* design user interfaces that allow to position labels where users expect them
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
   * including color, text, and visual cues in the label of each of the required form fields that indicates that they are required